TrackerBots: Autonomous Unmanned Aerial Vehicle for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals: Introduction

-The main contribution of our work is a new autonomous aerial vehicle system for simultaneously tracking and localizing multiple mobile radio-tagged animals using VHF radio-collars, commonly used in the field.
-In particular: \begin{itemize} \item Our system is realized in a 260~g payload suitable for a multitude of low-cost, versatile, easy to operate multi-rotor UAVs without a remote pilot license.
-Our lightweight realization---of less than 2~kg system mass---is achieved through a new sensor design that exploits the simplicity of a software defined radio architecture for capturing received signal strength indicator (RSSI) value from multiple VHF radio tags and a compact, lightweight VHF antenna geometry. \item We formulate a \textit{joint} tracking and path planning problem to realize a real-time and online autonomous system.
-Due to the noisy, complex and nonlinear characteristics of RSSI data we integrate a sequential Monte Carlo implementation of a Bayesian filter, also known as particle filter (PF), for real-time tracking and localization \textit{jointly} with a partially observable Markov decision process (POMDP) with R\'{e}yni divergence between prior and posterior estimates of animal locations for autonomy and dynamic online path planning to minimize flight time while maximizing number of located animals.
-Further, our formulation considers the trade-off between location accuracy and resource constraints of the UAV, its maneuverability, and power constraints to develop a practical solution. \item We validate our method through extensive simulations and field experiments with mobile VHF radio-tags. \item In order to support researchers in the field and facilitate adoption of new technologies in the field, we provide a complete design description of \textit{TrackerBots}, including a repository of source code to develop our fully autonomous system~\footnote{see: \url{https://github.com/AdelaideAuto-IDLab/TrackerBots} (please note that project material will be fully uploaded upon the acceptance of the article for publication)} \end{itemize}
+\begin{itemize} \item Our system is realized in a 260~g payload suitable for a multitude of low-cost, versatile, easy to operate multi-rotor UAVs.
+Our lightweight realization---of less than 2~kg system mass---is achieved through a new sensor design that exploits the simplicity of a software-defined radio architecture for capturing received signal strength indicator (RSSI) value from multiple VHF radio tags and a compact, lightweight VHF antenna geometry.
+The lightweight design is significant for achieving longer flight times on a given UAV as well as making the technology more accessible in jurisdictions, such as Australia, where systems under 2~kg can be flown without a pilot license. \item We formulate a \textit{joint} tracking and path planning problem to realize a real-time and online autonomous system.
+Due to the noisy, complex and nonlinear characteristics of RSSI data, we integrate a sequential Monte Carlo implementation of a Bayesian filter, also known as particle filter (PF), for real-time tracking and localization \textit{jointly} with a partially observable Markov decision process (POMDP) for modeling a path planning decision process.
+We evaluate information based reward functions to evaluate control actions for path planning.
+We use R\'{e}yni divergence between prior and posterior estimates of target locations for autonomy and dynamic online path planning to minimize flight time while maximizing the number of located animals.
+Further, our formulation considers the trade-off between location accuracy and resource constraints of the UAV, its maneuverability, and power constraints to develop a practical solution. \item We validate our method through extensive simulations and field experiments with mobile VHF radio-tags.
+In particular, we conducted: \textit{i)} over 10 manual flights to both evaluate and measure the performance of our sensor system; and \textit{ii)} we performed 20 autonomous flights under two different settings with a mix of target dynamics to demonstrate the robustness and scalability of our approach.
+To the best of our knowledge, ours is the first demonstration of an autonomous online aerial robot system for tracking and locating multiple mobile VHF radio-tags in real-time. \item In order to support researchers in the field and facilitate the adoption of new technologies in the field, we provide a complete design description of \textit{TrackerBots}, including a repository of source code to develop our fully autonomous system~\footnote{see: \url{https://github.com/AdelaideAuto-IDLab/TrackerBots} } \end{itemize}